Hendrikto/arch_install/README.md

 ```

 ### Rules
-* empty lines are ignored
+1. Leading and trailing whitespace is discarded from every line
+2. Lines are discarded if
-* lines containing only whitespace are ignored
+	* they are empty
-* lines beginning with `#` are ignored
+	* they start with a `#`
-* all other lines are interpreted as package names
+3. Remaining lines are interpreted as package names